vatsalgabani64/bloq-quantum-screening-task/README.md

 **How to submit:**
 1. Fork this repository.
 2. Complete the task to the best of your ability.
-3. Provide read access to jmrpatel257@gmail.com so we can review your solution.
+3. Provide read access to jay@bloq.in so we can review your solution.

 Follow the [steps to start a standard Next.js app](https://nextjs.org/docs/app/getting-started/installation#run-the-development-server) to get started.
 The task is described on the home page.

 We look forward to seeing what you can do.
 Good luck!

-**For questions or clarifications: jmrpatel257@gmail.com**
+**For questions or clarifications: jay@bloq.in**